burnzoire/bakery/README.md

 - Add the ability to edit an order item - currently the order item histories are built before creation, I'd prefer to allow existing histories to be updated as quantity is updates.

 - Of course the UI is basic but I felt it fits the brief OK.
-It's not a store I'd enjoy using!
+It can be accessed at `http://localhost:3000/orders`.
+Create an order, and then add items as desired... yum yum.
+Items and their packs can be modified from `http://localhost:3000/items`.